raphaelbgr/BTC-Multipool-Cache-Miner/docs/ARCHITECTURE.md

 - TLS support via OpenSSL backend; plaintext sockets on Windows and POSIX.
 Auto-enable TLS on ports like 443/3334 when configured.
 - Structured JSON logging with optional file sink (`BMAD_LOG_FILE`).
 - Normalizer path and registry integration are in place; CUDA engine has multi‑job launch stub and a demo device path that writes one hit per job for host drain tests.
 - GBT: node connectivity validated (cookie auth + getblocktemplate) and config schema defined (supports `cookie_path` override).
 Template transactions cached and block submission via `submitblock` implemented.
 A helper builds full block hex (header + varint(tx_count) + coinbase + txs) pre-submit for diagnostics.
-If only `default_witness_commitment` is present, a minimal coinbase carrying an OP_RETURN witness commitment is synthesized for diagnostics.
+If only `default_witness_commitment` is present, and `gbt.allow_synth_coinbase` is true, a minimal coinbase with OP_RETURN witness commitment is synthesized for diagnostics; actual `submitblock` requires a real `coinbasetxn` from the node.

 ### Config & Run
 - File: `config/pools.json`